 The power of customer experience – why does it matter?

-To put this into context, we could deliver everything to our clients that they ask for at the highest quality, exceeding expectations but forget to be human and without doubt the experience will be negatively impacted.
+To put this into the context of customer experience in pharma industry, we could deliver everything to our clients that they ask for at the highest quality, exceeding expectations but forget to be human and without doubt the experience will be negatively impacted.
 The same would of course be true if you are lovely to work with but the quality of your work is poor.

-I have no doubt you can get into a significant amount of depth to try and understand your customers experience dependent on a customer’s journey from start to finish.
-But I’m definitely one for simplicity.
+There is no doubt you can get into a significant amount of depth to try and understand your customers’ experience dependent on a customer’s journey from start to finish.
+But we’re definitely one for simplicity.
 So start with the process from first contact to final invoice.
 Who and what does a customer engage with through that journey and where, in your opinion, are the risk areas.
 Ask your customers too.
-The more complex your business the more complex the journey or journeys may be in which case more in depth insight gathering will be very important.
+The more complex your business the more complex the journey or journeys may be in which case more in-depth insight gathering will be very important.
 Just acknowledging that there is an experience linked to the people and processes in your business is a good starting point though.

-I’ve already mentioned NPS as a measure – it’s pretty simple to use and of course more questions can be added but getting a baseline measure and then consistently checking the NPS (might be linked to milestones in the journey or just broadly once of twice a year) will give you valuable insight.
-Most importantly client experience has to be high profile at leadership team/board level as it is a company wide focus.
+We’ve already mentioned NPS as a measure – it’s pretty simple to use and of course, more questions can be added but getting a baseline measure and consistently checking the NPS (might be linked to milestones in the journey or just broadly once of twice a year) will give you valuable insight.
+Most importantly client experience has to be high profile at the leadership team/board level as it is a company-wide focus.
 Often it gets left with the operations or delivery team forgetting that it is not the only function to impact experience.

 Most of the following seems like common sense and is done by most companies some of the time.
 But there are a few key points to highlight that are well worth considering when reviewing customer experience.